ahmad123m/weather-checker/README.md

 ## Notes
 - 🔒 The script uses an environment variable to store the API key for security purposes.
 If not set, it falls back to a hardcoded API key.
-- 🖼️ The app also includes an optional background image (`wolfgang-hasselmann-bR_-gllg7Bs-unsplash.jpg`).
+- 🖼️ The app also includes an optional background image.
 Ensure the image is available in the project directory.

 ## License
-📝 This project is open-source and available under the [MIT License](LICENSE).
+📝 This project is open-source and available under the [Unlicense license](LICENSE).

 ## Author
 👤 Muhammad Ahmad